Code-Institute-Submissions/my_dash_app/README.md

 - Our Submit button is ajason to our main elements , leading to the right, but with suffieceint space &
 - clarity to be easly seen & interperrted,

-- Our Ploty Interactive Tabs are ajason to our submit button , leading to the right, this tool bar is very powerfull &
-- is for the more advanced users
+- Our Ploty Interactive Tabs are ajason to our submit button , leading to the right, this tool bar is very powerfull & is for the more advanced users

 - The DashBoard its self sits on a barly viisble cross checked grey grid , but protomlitly it is white ,
 - which creates almost like a interactive white sheet of paper, this is very effective when it comes to reading the data &
 - visually interpertting the outcome of comparison of stock change, agian very easy to use.

-- Our Tool Tips are very effetive in there seemless intergration to our calender on the x axis , protraying the rise & fall
-- on the stock price,
+- Our Tool Tips are very effetive in there seemless intergration to our calender on the x axis , protraying the rise & fall on the stock price,

-- Our line Chart is the main focus , with the chosen company & the chosen date, we see the data clearly defined in light but very
+- Our line Chart is the main focus , with the chosen company & the chosen date, we see the data clearly defined in light but very contrasting colors
-- contrasting colors
 - so as to not obscure from it rivals on the main interface , our line chart is very successfull in its operations
-- I wanted to find a libereirey that I could build a dashboard with minimil code
+- I wanted to find a library that I could build a dashboard with minimil code
- - still have the same effect, but most importantly I wanted the dashboard to clearly define the data & for the dashboard operate
+ - & still have the same effect, but most importantly I wanted the dashboard to clearly define the data & for the dashboard operate
- - efficently & seemlsy, & the fact I could use python while this is not a massive dash board , it does excalty what it suppossed to do ,
+ - efficently & seemlsy, & the fact I could use python
+ - while this is not a massive dash board , it does excalty what it suppossed to do ,
  - it is also very easy to use, with minimil color so as to not distracte from the objective, which is to
  - allow users to select one or more stocks, a start and end date, and have the closing stock prices displayed as a time series,